 International Affairs is an interdisciplinary and multidisciplinary subject which covers political science, geography, economics and history.
 It explores international cooperation and conflict, poverty and development, the nature and causes of war, nationalism and social change, and other issues.
 Focusing especially upon Japan and its place in Asia and the world, it requires students to study regions besides East Asia and the United States.
 Students must undertake an internship and study an East Asian language.

-Embracing a variety of disciplines from Temple’s highly ranked School of Media & Communication (SMC), the Communication Studies major covers media studies and production, film and media arts, journalism, speech, and theater.
+Embracing a variety of disciplines from Temple's highly ranked Klein College of Media and Communication, the Communication Studies major covers media studies and production, film and media arts, journalism, speech, and theater.
 To develop as professionals familiar with both the practice and theory of communications, students may undertake an optional internship.

 Asian Studies features an interdisciplinary approach to understanding the Asia-Pacific region’s fast-growing economies, rapid social change, environmental challenges, and rich cultural traditions.
 Students may specialize in international relations, religion, art history, economics or history.
 Asian Studies majors must study an East Asian language.

 True to the curriculum of Temple’s renowned Tyler School of Art and Architecture, the Art major focuses on visual art practice within a liberal arts context.
 Courses include design, drawing, painting, three-dimensional design, printmaking, digital photography, digital imaging, Internet imaging, moving images, motion graphics, media arts and art history.
 The faculty teaches studio art from the viewpoint of its connection to such disciplines as psychology, literature, philosophy, mathematics, biology and physics.